ticketmaster/react-native-ticketmaster-ignite/README.md

 ##### Discovery API

 To get data from the discovery API you can call the API directly in your app.
+To learn more about the Discovery API see [here](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/).

 ```typescript
 const entityIds = ['K8vZ9171o57', 'K8vZ91718XV'].join(',');